Antiz96/arch-update/README.md

 `arch-update` will also search for old and/or uninstalled cached packages and offers to remove them (if there are):

 *The default behavior is to keep the last 3 cached versions of installed packages and remove every cached versions of uninstalled packages.*
-*You can modify the number of old packages' versions and uninstalled packages' versions to keep in pacman's cache respectively with the `KeepOldPackages=Num` and `KeepUninstalledPackages=Num` options in the `arch-update.conf` configuration file.*
+*You can modify the number of old packages' versions and uninstalled packages' versions to keep in pacman's cache respectively with the `KeepOldPackages=[Num]` and `KeepUninstalledPackages=[Num]` options in the `arch-update.conf` configuration file.*
 *See the [arch-update.conf documentation chapter](#arch-update-configuration-file) for more details.*

 ![cached-packages](https://github.com/Antiz96/arch-update/assets/53110319/7199bbf1-acd8-49a1-80eb-e9874b94fba6)